End Theory

 End Theory is the sixth studio album by South Korean singer Younha.
 It was released on November 16, 2021, through C9 Entertainment.
 It consists of eleven tracks, including the lead single "Stardust".
 The reissue version of the album, titled End Theory: Final Edition, was released on March 30, 2022.

+The lead single "Event Horizon" from the reissue End Theory: Final Edition emerged as a major commercial success in South Korea topping the Circle Digital Chart in November 2022 and achieving a PAK on several music charts.

 Background and composition

 End Theory contains stories about different kinds of "end", like the end of the Earth, of a relationship, or of the universe, and conveys the singer's messages through metaphors related to the cosmos.
 It took eleven months to complete it, as Younha started working on it at the beginning of the COVID-19 pandemic.
 In an interview with Esquire Korea, the singer explained that she thought of using the end as a theme when she started thinking she needed to make an album to comfort people who couldn't meet and were waiting for it to end, "like singing a song about peace when war breaks out.
 To do that, you need to know what's at the end. [...]
 There should always be hope."